Universal relations to measure neutron star properties from targeted r-mode searches: Introduction

 R-mode is a toroidal mode of fluid oscillation for which the restoring force is the Coriolis force~\citep{rmode1977,Andersson1998,Friedman:1997uh,Andersson2003}.
 For any rotating star, Chandrasekhar–Friedman–Schutz~\citep{CFS1,CFS2} mechanism drives the r-mode unstable leading to GW emission.
 This instability can explain the spin-down of hot and young NSs~\citep{Andersson1999,Lindblom1998,Alford2014},as well as old, accreting NSs in low-mass X-ray binaries~\citep{Bildsten:1998ey,Andersson:1998qs,Wynn2011}.
 Because of the astrophysical significance, CGW emission from r-modes has been searched in the LVK data for Crab pulsar~\citep{Rajbhandari2021} and PSR J0537-6910~\cite{Fesik2020a,Fesik2020b,LIGO_rmode}.
 No CGWs are still detected in these searches, but upper limits on strain amplitude were obtained. \\

 GW emission from binary systems allows to calculate the luminosity distance of the system from the measured GW parameters alone~\citep{Schutz1986}, that's why these systems are called ``standard siren".
-Recently,~\cite{Sieniawska2021} showed that CGW emission from NS can't be used as standard sirens since the distance estimation is always degenerate by one of the unknown physical parameters : moment of Inertia (MoI) or the r-mode amplitude, denoted by $\alpha$ (ellipticity, $\epsilon$ in case of ``mountains").
+Recently,~\cite{Sieniawska2021} showed that CGW emission from NS can't be used as standard sirens since the distance estimation is always degenerate by one of the unknown physical parameters : moment of inertia (MoI) or the r-mode amplitude, denoted by $\alpha$ (ellipticity, $\epsilon$ in case of ``mountains").
 In the specific case of r-modes from barotropic, slowly rotating NS, the frequency of the emitted GW actually depends on the structure of the NS~\citep{Lindblom:1999yk,Lockitch2001,Lockitch2003}.
 In our recent paper~\citep{Ghosh2023}, we improved the universal relation of the r-mode frequency with the NS compactness considering the Newtonian limits of the r-mode frequency and recent multi-messenger constraints on the NS EOS~\citep{Traversi2020,Dietrich2020,Pang_2021,Ghosh_2022,Ghosh2022} and also derived universal relation between r-mode frequency and dimensionless tidal deformability of the NS.
 The current most-sensitive searches for r-mode using the LVK detectors are targeted searches for which we know the rotation frequency of the pulsars and the search is within a band of few Hz~\citep{Caride2019}.
-In this paper, we show that for such targeted r-mode searches, from the measured frequency we can determine the moment of inertia (MoI) of the system for a given EOS and then calculate the distance thus breaking the degeneracy between MoI and distance.
-We also show that if we assume the knowledge of the distance from prior EM observations, we can measure the mass, radius and tidal deformability of the NS independently using the universal relations thus constraining the EOS in a similar way as in the case of a BNS detection~\citep{Abbott2018,Annala}.
+In this paper, we show that for such targeted r-mode searches, from the measured frequency we can determine the MoI of the system for a given EOS and then calculate the distance thus breaking the degeneracy between MoI and distance.
 We further analyse the accuracy to which such measurements can be made with a-LIGO detector~\citep{ALIGO,a-LIGO} and third-generation detectors like the Einstein Telescope.
-Although we do not include simulations for the third generation detector Cosmic Explorer~\citep{CE,CE2} but the results are expected to be qualitatively similar to the Einstein Telescope. \\
+In particular, we show how the uncertainty in the inclination angle($\iota$) will affect the distance measurement of the pulsar.
+Although we do not include simulations for the third generation detector Cosmic Explorer~\citep{CE,CE2} but the results are expected to be qualitatively similar to the Einstein Telescope.
+We also discuss that if we assume the knowledge of the distance from prior EM observations, we can use the universal relations to measure the mass and MoI of the NS that can be used to constrain the EOS.\\